Graicc/AHK-scripts/README.md

 Licensed under the MIT License.

 # Changes to your normal input devices
 This script is based around the idea of layers.
 The main layer used right now is a alt layer opened by holding the right alt key (*Note: This may affect keyboard shortcuts already mapped to the alt layer*).
-There are also a few general rebindings, such as capslock to escape.
+There are also a few general and application specific rebindings.

-## Normal Keybindings
+## Chrome Keybindings
-* Capslock -> Escape
 * Mouse Wheel Left / Right -> Swap tabs left and right (^tab / ^+tab)
 * Mouse Back + Left / Right Click -> Close and restore tabs (^w / ^+t)
 * Mouse Back + Left / Right Click -> Swaps desktops (^#{left} / ^#{right})
 * Mouse Back + Middle Muouse Button -> Mouse Forward

+(*Note: I also use https://gist.github.com/sedm0784/4443120 for remapping capslock to escape if tapped and control if held down*)

 ## Other Layers
 There are also layers contained in the script